ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Materials and Methods

-Once ArchesClimate has followed the probability path to the data distribution, it can take $r_{t+\delta}$ and use \autoref{eq:next} to build the full next state.
-This is then be used as input to generate subsequent states.
-See \autoref{fig:sampling_diagram} for a visualization of this process.
-To initialize ArchesClimate for inference, the model begins with states taken from IPSL-DCPP.
-To generate states for the years 1969-1979, we will initialize ArchesClimate with January 1969 and February 1969 from a random ensemble member of IPSL-DCPP.
+Once ArchesClimate has followed the probability path to the data distribution, it can take $r_{t+\delta,S}$, the output from $g_{\theta}$, and use \cref{eq:next} to build the full next state.
+This is then passed to $f_{\theta}$ (and subsequently $g_{\theta}$) as input to generate subsequent states.
+See \cref{fig:sampling_diagram} for a visualization of this process.
+To initialize ArchesClimate for inference, the model begins with the first two monthly states of the IPSL-DCPP hindcasts as an initial state.
+For instance, January 1969 and February 1969 from an ensemble member of IPSL-DCPP are used to initialized ArchesClimate when emulating the 1969-1979 period.